Waitakere Hospital Maternity Services | Waitematā

 Services available for maternity clients include:

-• Physiotherapy: providing individual assessment, advice and treatment for women
+• Physiotherapy: providing individual assessment, advice and treatment.

 • A Pacific cultural liaison worker advocates and liaises between members of Pacific peoples communities and maternity to improve access for women and their families.